Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 1. Log into the [Azure Management Portal](https://ms.portal.azure.com).
 1. Click **Resource groups** button on upper left, and then click **+** button to add a resource group.
 1. Enter your **unique string** for the resource group and choose your subscription.
-1. For **Resource Group Location**, you should choose one of the following as they are the locations that support all the Azure services used in this guide:
+1. For **Resource Group Location**, you should choose one of the following as they are the locations that offer all of the Azure services used in this guide (with the exception of Azure Data Factory, which need not be located in the same location):
   - South Central US
   - West Europe
   - Southeast Asia